makeabilitylab/physcomp/electronics/electricity-basics.md

 When we build circuits, we obviously do not try to create *shorts* but they can, accidentally, happen.
 For example, we may inadvertently hook up a 5V source to ground, touch two wires together, or even make accidental connections between two points in a circuit with a screwdriver or other metal tool.
 When working on your circuit, always make sure that it is *unpowered* to prevent accidental shorts while building.

 How will you know if something is shorted?
 You might start to smell something burning or touch a wire or other electrical component that is hot.
-If this happens, immediately unplug your power source.
+If this happens—and it eventually happens to all of us—immediately unplug your power source!

 Note that your USB port and the Arduino microcontrollers have some level of short circuit protection.
 For example, if you start drawing too much current from your USB, it will (hopefully) auto-disconnect.

-### What's the difference between AC and DC?

-Digital circuits use *direct current* (DC), which is supplied by batteries or by AC adapters that convert the *alternating current* from your wall socket into DC current used by your phone or laptop chargers.
+And your homes, of course, have built in "circuit breakers" that trigger automatically when excess current is drawn (like happens with a short).
+See how a circuit breaker works in slow motion [here](https://youtu.be/wGFnooeA6Iw?t=116) and [here](https://youtu.be/wGFnooeA6Iw?t=284).

+When a circuit breaker triggers, it creates an *open circuit*, which we describe next!

 ### What is an open circuit?

 TODO: add in how water plumbing analogy breaks down with pipe breakage (Water would spill out of hole); with circuits, an open circuit, no current flow.